 a mechanism for exploding the charge of a gun

-restrict access to the full functionality or data of (a computer, mobile phone, file, etc.), especially by requiring a user to verify their identity with a passcode or other form of authentication
+restrict access to the full functionality or data of (a computer, phone, file, etc.), especially by requiring a user to verify their identity with a passcode or other form of authentication

 my computer is locked and I've forgotten my login info